Maud Adlercreutz, known under the pseudonym Maud, was one of the first great female reporters of the Swedish tabloids.

 In the post-war years the issue of women priests became a common theme in her work; another was the health and growth of children and adolescents, along with matters of modern marriage and committed relationships at a time of general societal change.
 Within the area of family matters, Maud Adlercreutz held a radical view from the perspective of child psychology, which may have been influenced by her experiences as a single mother.
 Maud Adlercreutz chose, like her friend and colleague Barbro Alving to have a child out of wedlock, and without the support of a male companion, which was not unprecedented in Stockholm’s journalism scene.
 Maud Adlercreutz frequently appears under the name of Moppan in Barbro Alving’s collections of causerie-style articles.

 In 1967 Maud Adlercreutz stopped working at Aftonbladet, having spent several years as a mentor and sounding board for younger female colleagues at the paper.
 She continued to write columns for Femina, then a radical weekly.
 She also wrote several handbooks on living together and codes of conduct.
 Like many of her former professional colleagues, she was also a prolific translator with more than 30 titles to her name.
 After retiring she spent nearly 20 summers working at Träslottet in Arbrå, a centre for consumer sciences, which another colleague from Aftonbladet, Willy Maria Lundberg, had set up in the early 1960s.

-Maud Adlercreutz died in 2000 and is buried at the Norra cemetery in Solna.
+Maud Adlercreutz died in 2000 and is buried at Norra begravningsplatsen (the Northern Cemetery) in Solna.